What are the best ways to monetize a blog?

 5. Start a Podcast

 Podcasting is a great way to monetize your blog and reach a wider audience.
+One of the benefits of podcasting is that you don’t need any experience to get started.

 The first step is to create a website where people can listen to your podcasts and download episodes.
 Your website should also have information about how to subscribe and rate your podcast to appear higher on search results.